 Content is all about communication.
 This means telling a story, conveying a message, sharing your knowledge and offering a solution.
 Art, or design, should be inspired by the structure and content created previously.

-Of course, design must have that “wow factor,” however, it should stay relevant to delivering the message.
-In fact, design speaks the most powerful language, the visual language.
-By our nature, we are all much influenced by visuals.
+Of course, design must have that “wow factor,”; however, it should stay relevant to delivering the message.
+Design speaks the most powerful language, the visual language.
+By our nature, we are all influenced by visuals.